Paraplanner Business Resources

 The time tracker (beta version) isn’t the greatest because you have to log back in every hour.
 I usually work in 90 minute time blocks, so having to log in all the time gets a little annoying.
 There is an app for your phone, but I haven’t really used it.

-I invoice my clients and they pay me through the bill pay feature built in.
+I invoice my clients and they pay me through the builtin bill pay feature.
 You do have to pay a processing fee if they use a credit card, but that’s not a major deal.

 Toggl Track